 Flood 2:130:00 / 2:13

-Flood is part of a cycle of ten art songs on poems by James Joyce that I wrote during the winter and spring of 2019.
-Flood uses the metaphor of its namesake to explain the turbulent emotions of love that lurk beneath the surface.
+Flood is available for high voice (soprano or tenor) and medium voice (mezzo-soprano or baritone).
+It is also part of my collection of ten art songs on poems by James Joyce that I wrote during the winter and spring of 2019:

 Gold-brown upon the sated flood